British nationalism

 Anne was the first monarch of the Kingdom of Great Britain.

 Satellite photograph of Great Britain and Ireland.
-Originally British nationalism was typically applicable to Great Britain.
-British nationalism typically focuses on the unity of Great Britain and Northern Ireland.
+Originally British nationalism was typically applicable to the British Isles as a whole including all of Ireland.
+British nationalism currently typically focuses on the unity of Great Britain and Northern Ireland.

 British nationalism asserts that the British are a nation and promotes the cultural unity of Britons, in a definition of Britishness that may include people of English, Scottish, Welsh, and Northern Irish descent.
 British nationalism is closely associated with British unionism, which seeks to uphold the political union that is the United Kingdom, or strengthen the links between the countries of the United Kingdom.

 British nationalism's unifying identity descends from the ancient Britons who dwelt on the island of Great Britain.
 British nationalism grew to include people outside Great Britain, in Ireland, because of the 1542 Crown of Ireland Act, which declared that the crown of Ireland was to be held by the ruling monarch of England as well as Anglo-Irish calls for unity with Britain.

 It is characterised as a "powerful but ambivalent force in British politics".
 In its moderate form, British nationalism has been a civic nationalism, emphasising both cohesion and diversity of the people of the United Kingdom, its dependencies, and its former colonies.
-However, nativist nationalism has arisen based on fears relating to immigration; this anti-immigrant nativist nationalism has manifested politically in the British National Party and other nativist nationalist movements.
+However, nativist nationalism has arisen based on concerns relating to immigration; this anti-immigrant nativist nationalism has manifested politically in the British National Party and other nativist nationalist movements.
 Politicians, such as former British prime minister David Cameron, have sought to promote British nationalism as a progressive cause.

 History

 During the Industrial Revolution, Britain saw the rise of an integrated national economy and a unified public sphere, where British people began to mobilise on a state-wide scale, rather than just in the smaller units of their province, town, or family.
 This period also marked Britain's emergence as the first global policeman, with the world's first major modern navy and its capital city of London establishing itself as the foremost global financial centre.
 The early emergence of a popular patriotic nationalism took place in the mid-18th century and was actively promoted by the British government, as well as writers and intellectuals.
 National symbols, anthems, myths, flags and narratives were widely adopted.
 The Union Jack was adopted in 1801 as the national flag.

 The expansion of the British Empire was accompanied by the awakening of British nationalism.
-Following the Second World War, segments of British nationalists opposed European integration and Britain's membership in the European Economic Community.
+Following the Second World War, segments of British nationalists opposed European integration and the United Kingdom's membership of the European Economic Community.